Curriculum Vitae Education

 - Ancient Greek Society

 I teach a range of courses at the undergraduate and graduate levels, from first-year Latin and Classical Civilization courses to senior seminars in Greek and Latin language and literature.
-For the school-year 2017-18 my undergraduate teaching includes the following: Intermediate Greek, Introductory Latin, Hellenistic Poetry, and Introduction to Ancient Greek Society.
+My undergraduate teaching currently includes courses in the Greek language; Classical myth, literature and art; and Latin poetry.

 Graduate Teaching and Supervision

 I regularly teach graduate-level courses in Greek and Latin literature (both in the original languages and in translation), and I contribute to the seminar, Research Methods in Classical Studies.
 I am supervising (or have supervised) students researching a wide range of topics, including closure in Vergil’s Eclogues, gendered voices in Ovid's Heroides, and the descriptive mode in Flavian poetry.
 I regularly involve graduate students as Research Assistants or Tutorial Assistants.
 Enquiries from potential students are most welcome.

 Administration & Service